 A. Penn Foster has open enrollment, which means classes start as soon as you enroll.

-Q. If I start a program and I don’t like it, can I switch to something different?
+Q. If I start taking classes at Penn Foster High School and I don’t feel like it’s for me, can I switch to something different?

 A. Yes.
-This would need to be done through the Student CARE department.
+This would need to be done through the Student Services department.
 You can call Monday through Friday from 9am to 6pm, Eastern Time.
-Learn more about how to contact Student CARE.
+Learn more about how to contact Student Services.